Assessor Giddings will Host Veteran Outreach at Alvarado Square - NewsBreak

 4 days ago

-Bernalillo County Assessor, Tanya R. Giddings, will hold a final veteran outreach on-site at Alvarado Square in partnership with the New Mexico Department of Veteran Services (NMDVS) on Wednesday, June 1, from 10 a.m. to 2 p.m.
-Alvarado Square is located at 415 Silver Ave, SW.
-As a reminder,...
+Bernalillo County – Bernalillo County Assessor, Tanya R. Giddings, will hold a final veteran outreach on-site at Alvarado Square in partnership with the New Mexico Department of Veteran Services (NMDVS) on Wednesday, June 1, from 10 a.m. to 2 p.m.
+Alvarado Square is located at 415 Silver Ave,...

 In his new weekly letter about city government, Santa Fe Mayor Alan Webber says he intends to propose a ban on guns in municipal spaces—comparable to Albuquerque’s ban—in the wake of the horrendous May 24 mass shooting at Robb Elementary School in Uvalde, Texas, as well as those in Buffalo, New York and Laguna Woods, California.
 “This is sickening,” Webber writes.
 “Saddening.
 Depressing.
 Angering.
 Motivating.
 We need to talk about it, and we need to do something about it.”
 The proposal to ban guns in city buildings, parks and spaces is one of seven actions the mayor suggests, including increasing the pressure on the state Legislature to pass more meaningful gun reform.
 “Our message to the State on gun safety legislation: Lead, follow or get out of the way.”
 If the Legislature fails to do so, the mayor adds, lawmakers should amend the state Constitution, which preempts local governments from enacting restrictions more stringent than state law.
 “If you won’t pass additional meaningful gun laws,” Webber writes, “then do away with the Constitutional prohibition against our taking action.”
 Webber’s letter also cites gun buy-backs; gun violence prevention programs in schools; various behavioral interventions; and violence intervention programs as steps that need to be taken to curb gun violence.
 Webber says he intends to proclaim Friday, June 3 as Gun Violence Awareness Day in Santa Fe.